0x80085/phoenix-elixir-custom-api-routes/README.md

 ## Example Elixir project w custom routes

-A open source demo peoject to demonstrate how to achieve web API custom routes in Phoenix
+A open source demo project to demonstrate how to achieve web API custom routes in Phoenix

 Do what you want with this code